noahc3/apl-devcontainer/README.md

 dotnet-wine run
 ```

-This approach lets you seamlessly use the containerized build tools on AffinityPluginLoader or any other repository in your home directory.
+This approach lets you seamlessly use the containerized build tools on Affinity Plugin Loader or any other repository in your home directory.

 ### Stop the Container